scottward/hs-push/editions/38-foil-fatigue.md

 ## Post Text

 "Fatigue makes cowards of us all."
-—
+— George S. Patton Jr.

 Mental fatigue blurs priorities and stalls action on what matters most.

-When you’re feeling overloaded, don’t just keep thrashing forward.
+When you're feeling overloaded, don't just keep thrashing forward.

 Stop and get everything out of your head by writing it all down.

-By the time you’re done writing, you’ll have clarity.
+By the time you're done writing, you'll have clarity.

 And clarity gives courage.

 ## Feedback